-COlor COllapsed Plotting software
+COlor COllapsed PLOTting quick-look and context image software

 Although applicable to any 3D datacube, this software was inspired by a single thought: what would the Sun look like if we could only see light from one spectral line?
 In an absorption line, with low emission in the central wavelengths, and high wings on either side, the blue and red cone receptors of our thought experiment would be triggered, making the Sun appear purple.
 For a strong, narrow emission line the converse is true, and so the line would appear green.
 A red or blue Doppler-shifted emission would appear in those colours respectively.

 These routines were developed as part of a publication by M. Druett et al. (2022).
 Please if you use them in your project we would appreciate it if you cite our publication.

 This work was supported by The Swedish Research Council, grant number 2017-04099

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.